danielradia21/danielradia21/README.md

 <h1 align="center">Hi 👋, I'm Daniel</h1>
-<h3 align="center">A Front End web developer, I am young, skilled with strong social skills.
-I can take your project to the next level.
-I thrive on bringing ideas to life and have a reputation for delivering eye-catching results ahead of schedule.</h3>
+<h3 align="center">UX UI Designer with knowledge and experience design web applications using the modern Design Tools : Figma, Adobe XD, Canva.
+Also a Front End Web Developer with knowledge and experience writing single-page applications using the latest WEB technologies such as React.js, and as well as: CSS, SASS and HTML.</h3>

-- 🌱 I’m currently learning **Python, C#, Unity**
+- 🌱 I’m currently learning **Figma, Photoshop, Illustrator**

-- 📫 How to reach me **Danielradia21@gmail.com**
+- 📫 How to reach me **itsdanieldesigns@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">